Prescription Drug Abuse

 - Find a drop-off box near you to get rid of prescription medications that are old or no longer needed.

-- Get more tips about how to use your medications safely.
+- Get more tips about how to use and buy your medications safely.

 - Learn more about substance abuse in Arizona.